citp/privacy-policy-historical/m/me/med/medifast1.com.md

 Even if you do not register with Medifast1.com, we collect Non-Personal Information about your use of our website, special promotions and newsletters.

 > **A. Cookies**
 >  We collect Non-Personal Information about your use of our website and your use of the websites of selected sponsors and advertisers through the use of Cookies.
 Medifast1.com assigns every computer a different Cookie.
 The information collected by Cookies (i) helps us dynamically generate advertising and content on web pages or in newsletters, (ii) allows us to statistically monitor how many people are using our website and selected sponsors' and advertisers' sites, (iii) how many people open our emails, and (iv) for what purposes these actions are being taken.
 We may use Cookie information to target certain advertisements to your browser or to determine the popularity of certain content or advertisements.
 Cookies are also used to facilitate a user's log-in, as navigation aides and as session timers, but not to retain Personal Health Information about you.
 Cookies used by Medifast1.com are also used to restrict underage use of the tools.
+>
 > Your browser software can be set to reject all Cookies.
 Most browsers offer instructions on how to reset the browser to reject Cookies in the "Help" section of the toolbar.
 If you reject our Cookies, certain of the functions and conveniences of our website may not work properly but you do not have to accept our Cookies in order to productively use our site.
 We do not link Non-Personal Information from Cookies to Personally Identifiable Information without your permission and do not use Cookies to collect or store Personal Health Information about you.
+>
+> We and our service providers also use cookies to collect information from you over time and across this and other websites to provide you with and improve the performance of our advertising that our service providers deliver to you on other websites.
+If you wish to opt out of the use of data collected on our site to send you targeted Medifast advertising during your visits to other websites, click on these three links: (1) [DAA Opt-Out](http://www.aboutads.info/choices/); (2) [Struq Opt-Out](http://www.struq.com/cookie-and-privacy-policy/); (3) [TruEffect Opt-out](http://te.medifast1.com/optout.html).
 >
 > **
 > B. Web Beacons**